L\'evy processes on smooth manifolds with a connection: Proofs

 After recalling the definition of Stratonovich integral and some algebraic manipulation using $\widetilde{N}(\d s, \d x)=N(\d s, \d x) - \d s\, \nu(\d x)$ we can rewrite the equation as

 where $\mathscr{L}_U$ is given by \eqref{eq:generatorHorLevy}.
-Since the first two integrals in the right hand side of equation~\eqref{eq:horsubstituted} are (local) martingales, standard arguments show that $\mathscr{L}_U$ is the generator of the horizontal \levy{} process $U$, at least on compactly supported smooth functions. \end{proof}
+Since the first two integrals in the right hand side of equation~\eqref{eq:horsubstituted} are (local) martingales, standard arguments show that $\mathscr{L}_U$ is the (extended) generator (see\cite{DynkinBook,CJPSMarkovSemi}) of the horizontal \levy{} process $U$, at least on smooth functions. \end{proof}

 \begin{proof}[Proof of Proposition~\ref{prop:genX}] Since $f(X)=f\circ \pi(U),$ the only possible prescription for the generator of $X$ is given by